Generic Name: epinephrine (EP-i-NEF-rin)

 Important safety information:

-- Only inject epinephrine solution into the outer thigh.
-Never inject epinephrine solution into hands, fingers, feet, or toes.
+- Never inject epinephrine solution into hands, fingers, feet, or toes.
 Doing so may cause a loss of blood flow and result in tissue damage to these areas.
 If you accidentally inject epinephrine solution into any of these areas, seek immediate emergency medical attention.

 - Diabetes patients - Epinephrine solution may raise your blood sugar.
 High blood sugar may make you feel confused, drowsy, or thirsty.
 It can also make you flush, breathe faster, or have a fruit-like breath odor.
 If these symptoms occur or persist, tell your doctor right away.